-- BOD seat likely for each early round
+- A BOD seat is likely to be offered to the investors in each early round.

-- Must approve sale of future debt/equity and company
+- You must approve sale of future debt/equity and the company.

-- All the documentation protections of both notes and equity can be renegotiated by the lead investor of the next round.
-The main difference is that noteholders can kill the company at maturity but stockholders must wait for it to run out of cash.
+- 3. All the documentation protections of both notes and equity can be renegotiated by the lead investor in the next round.
+The main difference is that noteholders can kill the company at maturity, but stockholders must wait for it to run out of cash.
 In other words, lousy performance is not an “Event of Default” which would allow lenders to step in.